How do you track Santa on Christmas Eve?

 From that moment, a special hotline was created for children eager to know if the gift delivery is going well.
 In 1958, when NORAD took over as a bi-national organization in charge of defending both the US and Canada, it inherited the seasonal duty now called “NORAD Tracks Santa”.

 Years went by and innovations made Santa increasingly trackable, overcoming some of his sleigh’s stealth properties.
-According to NORAD, defense satellites equipped with infrared sensors are able to track the heat signature of Rudolf’s nose with pinpoint accuracy.
+According to NORAD, defense satellites equipped with infrared sensors can track the heat signature of Rudolf’s nose with pinpoint accuracy.
 To ensure Santa succeeds in distributing his gifts to Northern American children, NORAD scrambles two F/A-18 fighters to provide him with an escort.

-From the recently renamed Peterson Space Force Base in Colorado, the hotline has been operational for the past 66 years.
-However, like last year, NORAD has warned that due to the exceptional circumstances of the COVID pandemic, the number of phone operators will be reduced, and callers might hear a recorded message.
+From the recently renamed Peterson Space Force Base in Colorado, the hotline has been operational for the past 67 years.
 Alternatively, children ‒ and adults ‒ are able to access a special website with a countdown for Mr. Claus’s journey.
 And on the big night, the website will feature an interactive map showing Santa’s whereabouts live.

-Alternatively, Google offers its own Santa Tracker, though, inexplicably, its readings may differ.
+Google also offers its own Santa Tracker, though, inexplicably, its readings may differ.